Gregory S. DuPont

 Watching Over Others

-Your younger sister has just given birth to her first child and has asked you to serve as guardian should something happen to her and her husband.
+Your younger sister has just given birth to her first child and has asked you to serve as a guardian should something happen to her and her husband.
 While offering to help watch over loved ones may be a natural impulse, guardianship is an obligation that should not be taken lightly.
-When you agree to be a guardian for a minor child, you are essentially committing to providing for that child (usually until age 21) as if he or she were your own.
+When you agree to be a guardian for minors, you are essentially committing to providing for that child (usually until age 21) as if he or she were your own.

 Some Sensitive Issues